majiinbju/bira-nft/README.md

 # ___Welcome to the BIRA Club 🐵🐒 !___
 A tool to boost customer engagement and build brand loyalty

+## About BIRA Club 🏗️
+BIRA Club was inspired by projects such as BOAP and Lazy Lions, and aims to help BIRA 91 build customer loyalty and boost user engagement.

 ## Code + Files 🗄